shawncxc/zillow-analysis/README.md

 #### Second Demo
 * Visulize house price based on house type
-* Interactive responce the request from usera
+* Interactive responce the request from users
-* Add popup for each house
+* Add popup window for each house

 ### Pending
 * Add summary tables for the boxplot